-- Yellow Ribbon Program provides a dollar-for-dollar match with the Department of Veterans Affairs (VA) contribution so active and retired military students can gain additional funds beyond those supplied in the Post-9/11 GI Bill. - Military Community Center offers an on-campus 'home away from home' for military-affiliated students to study and socialize. - VetSuccess on Campus (VSOC) provides personalized support for students in the pursuit of their educational goals.
+- Yellow Ribbon Program provides a dollar-for-dollar match with the Department of Veterans Affairs (VA) contribution so active and retired military students can gain additional funds beyond those supplied in the Post-9/11 GI Bill. - Military Community Center offers an on-campus home away from home for militaryaffiliated students to study and socialize. - VetSuccess on Campus (VSOC) provides personalized support for students in the pursuit of their educational goals.
 Support may include, but is not limited to, assistance accessing VA services, career and academic counseling, expedited Chapter 31 services, and referral services, as needed. - Student organizations, GW veterans and GW Naval Reserve Officer Training Corps (NROTC) students, provide networking opportunities, academic, professional and social support and military training experience. - Tutoring assistance through VA benefit.

-88 A review of this waiver will occur in fall 2023 and is expected to be extended beyond spring of 2024.
+&lt;sup>99 The waiver is expected to be extended beyond spring of 2024.

-- Military and Veteran Career Services Initiative guides military-affiliated students in their career goals through assistance with resume writing, internship and employment opportunities and career-focused events. - Specialized scholarships are available to military-affiliated students.
+- Military and Veteran Career Services Initiative guides military-affiliated students in their career goals through assistance with résumé writing, internship and employment opportunities and career-focused events. - Specialized scholarships are available to military-affiliated students.